OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 .. warning:: This action might not be supported for ``RUNNING`` VMs depending on the hypervisor.
 Please check the limitation section of the specific virtualization driver.

 .. note:: In running state only changes in CONTEXT take effect immediately, other values may need a VM restart.
 Also, the action may fail and the context will not be changed if the VM is running.
-You can try to manualy trigger the action again.
+You can try to manually trigger the action again.

 .. _vm_guide2_clone_vm: